infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 Trinquart, L., Johns, D. M., & Galea, S. (2016).
 Why do we think we know what we know?
 A metaknowledge analysis of the salt controversy.
 International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184

 Related Article
-Hsiao, T. K., Fu, Y., & Schneider, J. Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014 [Short paper].
+Hsiao, T. K., Fu, Y., & Schneider, J. Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014 [Short report].
 83rd Annual Meeting of the Association for Information Science and Technology.
 In Proceedings of the Association for Information Science and Technology Volume 57, Issue 1:e315 http://doi.org/https://doi.org/10.1002/pra2.315 Preprint: http://jodischneider.com/pubs/asist2020.pdf

 Related Dataset
 Fu, Yuanxi; Hsiao, Tzu-Kun (2020): Dataset for "Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014".
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-9222782_V1